Pike/fluent-editors/README.md

 `scripts/ast-gen.js`.
 Please don't edit them directly, but modify the generation script and commit the result.

-The component instantiation is done via a helper function inside that module that knows how to map AST nodes to ReactComponents or <span>s.
+The component instantiation is done via a `Factory` module that knows how to map AST nodes to ReactComponents or <span>s.

 The idea for experimentation is that one can just subclass individual components, create a different rendering function, and benefit from most of the existing AST components.
-That doesn't work right now, of course.
+Check out the preview and editing subclasses of the `Factory` for examples.

 Be my guest.